0xMiden/miden-client/docs/external/src/cli-troubleshooting.md

 2. Verify `rpc.endpoint` connectivity and timeouts.
 3. Run `miden-client sync` to refresh local headers/notes.
 4. If local DB is inconsistent for development purposes, delete the store file (`.miden/store.sqlite3` in local config or `~/.miden/store.sqlite3` in global config) and retry.
-5. For configuration issues, use `miden-client clear` to reset config and `miden-client init` to recreate.
+5. For configuration issues, use `miden-client clear-config` to reset config and `miden-client init` to recreate.
 6. Adjust `max_block_number_delta` if strict recency checks block validation.
 7. If proving errors persist with a remote prover, confirm `remote_prover_endpoint` and consider running locally to isolate the issue.